asulibraries/asu_brand/README.md

 The ASU Brand module provides the following functionality:
-* An ASU branded, accessible, Web Standards compliant Header with integration with ASU search and applying required links.
+* An ASU branded, accessible, Web Standards compliant Header with integration with ASU search and supplying required links.
 The header provides navigation menu which you can configure through the Drupal admin user interface.
 More details on configuration below.
 * ASU Universal Google Tag Manager.
 Enabled and included in your site's markup